kpol/ExtraLINQ/README.md

 ```

 **CountBetween**
-Checks whether the number of elements is between an inclusive range of minimum and maximum integers
+Checks whether the number of elements is between an inclusive range of minimum and maximum integers.
 ```csharp
 bool result = source.CountBetween(4, 6);
 ```